 This is a good video that explains a lot about Yasuke:

-So that’s the run down on what I would recommend to read about Japan.
-Hopefully you found one you like.
+So that’s the rundown on what I would recommend for books about Japan.
+Hopefully, you found the one you like.

-And if you have an interest in Japanese animation these are 10 Japanese animation I recommend to watch.
+And if you have an interest in Japanese animation these are 10 Japanese animations I recommend to watch.

 And you guessed it… another 10 recommended list.
 This one is the 10 best samurai movies to watch.